alexandremr01/election-algorithms/README.md

 # Election Algorithms

+Extensible comparison of election algorithms.
+Currently we have implemented raft and bully.

+## Running

+It can wither be run as

+- One node per docker container, using `docker compose up`;
+- One node per process, using `sh run.sh`.

 ## Development

 For development, you can open one of the process in interactive mode through `docker compose run -it p1 bash` and then `go run main.go --algorithm raft`.
 After any changes, we do